Hogan’s decision to reopen Maryland surprised local officials, business leaders

 “I understand there’s pressure on the governor to start reopening things, but let’s reflect on where we are at right now,” said Boris Lushniak, dean of the University of Maryland School of Public Health.
 “I’ll acknowledge that we’re heading in the right direction, but I’m also fearful we’re doing this prematurely.”

-At least one physician on Hogan’s reopening task force, made up of doctors and business executives, said through a spokesman he was not consulted on the decision.
+At least one physician on Hogan’s reopening task force, made up of doctors and business executives, said through a spokesman that he was not consulted on the decision.
 Another member did not respond to a request for comment.

 Maryland’s governor says Black residents don’t want to get vaccinated.
 But thousands are seeking shots.

-The rollbacks also took the state’s retail, restaurant industry and small business organizations by surprise — not just the timing of the announcement but the scope.
+The rollbacks also took the state’s retail, restaurant industry and small-business organizations by surprise — not just the timing of the announcement but also the scope.

 The Restaurant Association of Maryland had in recent weeks been lobbying Hogan to ease certain restrictions around indoor dining, but had not asked him to lift capacity limits entirely.
 The group, which represents hundreds of restaurants across the state, thought the cap would be raised, not eliminated.

-Mike O’Halloran, the state director of the National Federation of Independent Business, said he and the nearly 4,000 small businesses the group represents were taken off guard by Hogan’s decision.
-His group participates in weekly calls with various state agencies to discuss supply chain and other issues but “we weren’t aware that this was even under consideration.”
+Mike O’Halloran, the state director of the National Federation of Independent Business, said he and the nearly 4,000 small businesses the group represents were caught off guard by Hogan’s decision.
+His group participates in weekly calls with various state agencies to discuss supply chain issues and other concerns, but he said members “weren’t aware that this was even under consideration.”

-While small businesses are elated, O’Halloran said, the decision “sets off a scramble” for small businesses who need to rehire staff while figuring out which local elected officials willfollow the state’s lead.
+While small businesses are elated, O’Halloran said, the decision “sets off a scramble” for small businesses that need to rehire staff while figuring out which local elected officials willfollow the state’s lead.

 “We’re thrilled,” said Cailey Locklair, president of the Maryland Retailers Association, whose members had been hoping for changes after contact-tracing showed little transmission in retail settings and other states began lifting restrictions.